-In Louisiana, USA, losses in sugarcane caused by sorghum mosaic virus (formerly called SCMV-H) and ratoon stunting disease (RSD, caused by the bacterium Clavibacter xyli) were additive in cv.
+In Louisiana, USA, losses in sugarcane caused by Sorghum mosaic virus (formerly called SCMV-H) and ratoon stunting disease (RSD, caused by the bacterium Leifsonia xyli subsp. xyli) were additive in cv.
 CP67-412, but synergistic (greater than the sum of each disease separately) in CP65-357 (Koike, 1982).
-In Spain, RSD symptoms were associated with the presence of SCMV, and damage by RSD was greatest in fields with clear mosaic symptoms (Olalla-Mercade et al., 1984b).
+In Spain, RSD symptoms were associated with the presence of SCMV, and damage by RSD was greatest in fields with clear mosaic symptoms (Olalla Mercade et al., 1984b).

 In Thailand, inoculation of the downy mildew-susceptible maize cv.
-Guatemala with an SCMV-like virus increased susceptibility to Sclerospora sorghi only slightly, whereas with the resistant Suwan 1 maize cv., the virus increased susceptibility from 27-61% (Sutabutra et al., 1976).
+Guatemala with an SCMV-like virus increased susceptibility to Peronosclerospora sorghi only slightly, whereas with the resistant Suwan 1 maize cv., the virus increased susceptibility from 27 to 61% (Sutabutra et al., 1976).

 DiagnosisTop of page